aadilzbhatti/rapsheet/README.md

     pip install -r requirements.txt

 This will install the dependencies used by the app if you do not already have them.
-Then, all you need to do is run

-    python3 manage.py runserver

 You will also need the d3.js and jquery.js files.
 Once you have downloaded these, place them in the `raptweets/static/raptweets folder`.
 You will then need an AlchemyAPI key as well as TwitterAPI keys,